andrewhodel/node-ip-ac/README.md

 ipac.modify_auth(ip_ac, true, '127.0.0.1');

-// test authorization status for an IP var status = ipac.test_ip_allowed(ip_ac, '127.0.0.1');
+// test authorization status for an IP
+// this needs to be called every time there is a new IP connection var status = ipac.test_ip_allowed(ip_ac, '127.0.0.1');

 // test if you should warn users from an IP